LocSyn/LocSyn/README.md

 # Location Synthesizer for Anonymization Contests
 This is a source code of a location synthesizer a location trace anonymization contest.
 The location synthesizer is implemented with Python.
-A training algorithm and a synthetic trace generation algorithm are also implemented with C++ (the C++ codes are much faster than the Python codes).
+A training algorithm and a synthetic trace generation algorithm are also implemented with C++.
 This software is released under the MIT License.

 # Directory Structure
 - cpp/			&emsp;C++ codes (put the required files under this directory; see cpp/README.md).